 Karen Barad as Educator: Agential Realism and Education

-I view my intellectual growth as an indispensable part of my ongoing professional development as teacher and scholar.
-That is why I regularly attend and participate in the Yale Center for Language Study (CLS) workshops and talks.
+I view intellectual growth as an indispensable part of my ongoing professional development as teacher and scholar.
+That is why I attend and participate in the Yale Center for Language Study (CLS) workshops and talks.
 I also take advantage of other learning opportunities by attending webinars on a variety of topics that can directly benefit my students' learning experiences.

+Other ways through which I cultivate my skills and knowledge include frequent collaborations with colleagues in the Department of Spanish and Portuguese.
 Professional development also involves being open to feedback.
 Thus, I have invited colleagues to observe my classes on several occasions.
 I have also visited the classes of my colleagues to learn from them.
-Additionally, every semester I invite a Poorvu Center observer to gather mid-semester student feedback so I can maximize my teaching effectiveness.

 I keep current with developments in the field, sharing my insights with colleagues in my department and in the CLS.
 I look for opportunities to share my research with national audiences.
 For example, I presented a paper on rethinking the social space of the classroom through assemblage theory in a panel I organized for the 2021 Modern Language Association conference (“Just in Time: Persistence of Language and Culture Studies during and beyond Pandemic”).